 VNET is delighted to offer Science Subject Leaders, both those who have been members of our Science Professional Community this year and those who are NEW, the opportunity to work together in 2019-20.

-Six sessions will be scheduled across the academic year, starting with a launch event on Wednesday 18 September 2019, 1.30 – 4.00 pm, The group would be facilitated and supported by David Beake, Science SLE.
+Six sessions will be scheduled across the academic year and facilitated and supported by David Beake, Science SLE.

 Regardless of your starting point, your school is welcome to be part of this group – you may already have excellent provision or feel your science curriculum has gone ‘off the boil’.